Sadly, there’s another war taking place, this time Russia’s invasion of neighboring Ukraine.

 - The Fed will probably become more dovish and hold off on any rate increases

-Before the war in Syria was a trending topic, the Fed grabbed the lion’s share of the headlines with its tapering talk.
+Before the war in Ukraine was a trending topic, the Fed grabbed the lion’s share of headlines with its tapering talk and looming rate hikes.

 Financial pundits argued about whether the Fed would taper next month or next year, and mortgage rates seemed to take a beating, regardless of the supposed outcome.